esteinig/BRIGAD3/README.md

 * [333](http://www.ncbi.nlm.nih.gov/nuccore/ALWF00000000)
 * [3957](http://www.ncbi.nlm.nih.gov/nuccore/NZ_AOFU00000000)

 The coverage matrix along a 1kb sliding window comes from a large alignment of genomes of ST772 against DAR4145 using [bedtools](http://bedtools.readthedocs.org/) in [SPANDx](https://github.com/dsarov/SPANDx).

 #####2.
 Rings

 Let's make some rings!
 The first one is an annotation of the reference genome as base of the visualization.
-We will make one ring extracting gene names and products from CDS features, and a second ring getting miscellaneous feature annotations, in this case mobile genetic elements (integrated viruses, plasmids or gene cassettes).
+We will make one ring extracting gene names and products from CDS features, and a second ring getting miscellaneous feature annotations (in this case mobile genetic elements like integrated viruses, plasmids or gene cassettes).
 The extraction dictionary we pass to the extract attribute contains the qualifiers to extract (keys) and the headers of popups (values) for each in the final visualization.

 ```
 # Generate annotation rings for CDS and MGEs